 - The Task Force on Diversifying the Faculty has drafted a set of recommendations that will be shared with the greater community.
 The Task Force on Faculty Development on Diversity Issues has also drafted recommendations that will be shared with the community of faculty for input.
 Both reports will be refined and submitted to Provost Madden by the end of the fall semester.

 - A Faculty Development Coordinator will be brought on to further develop the plans proposed by the Task Force.

 CURRICULUM DEVELOPMENT AND REFORM

 - The College’s first Provost and Senior Vice President Margaret Madden, Ph.D. is working with faculty to develop a criminal justice studies major that meets market demand and reflects Siena’s mission and values.
-This proposal is currently with the Board of Instruction and is awaiting comments before it can take the next steps.
+Criminal Justice Studies has been submitted to NYSED and we await their response.
+We will implement the major as soon as approval is received.

 - Departmental Diversity Grants were awarded for the Fall 2020 semester and are currently underway.

 - Changing Political Imbalance: Elect Her to Lead — Ausra Park and Taewook Kang, Department of Political Science and International Relations

 - Incorporating Accessibility, Inclusivity and Diversity into Pedagogical Practices — Shannon Draucker, James Belflower, and Stacey Dearing, Department of English